rocketlabdelta/rocketlabdelta.com/_drafts/pre-flight-checklist.md

 ### Pre-Flight Inspection

-- [ ] Make sure all glue and paint on model is dry.
+- [ ] All adhesive and paint is dry/cured
-- [ ] Make sure motor mount is secured with no loose parts.
+- [ ] Motor mount is secure with no loose parts
-- [ ] Examine shock cord or recovery harness.
-There should be no dry rot, no frayed or burnt fibers.
+- [ ] Shock cord/recovery harness has no dry rot, frayed/burnt fibers, or other damage
-- [ ] Check screw eye or plastic loop on nose cone.
-It should be securely attached.
+- [ ] All recovery harness attachment points are intact, secure, and can withstand a sharp tug
-- [ ] Check eyebolts and/or quick-links if present.
-They should be securely attached.
+- [ ] Jaws of quick-links are secureltswivels They should be securely attached.
 - [ ] Tug on both ends of the shock cord or recovery harness.
 It should be firmly attached.
 - [ ] Select a recovery device that is appropriate for rocket's size and weight.
 - [ ] Examine recovery device.
 Shroud lines should be of equal length, firmly attached and not tangled.